Council elections enable maximum participation for not-for-profit health and disability NGOs.

 - conduct activities consistent with the promotion of health or the delivery of health and disability services in the relevant sector

 - are a clearly identified NZ organisation (which may include NZ branches of international NGOs).

 NGOs may join the register at any time, where their sub-sector interests will be recorded.
-Sub-sector interests are recorded for one, but no more than two sub-sectors.
+Sub-sector interests are recorded for up to two sub-sectors.
 Once registered, NGOs remain on the register until they opt off.